-It’s a private performance – in a home, gallery, or other private location – which is by-invitation-only.
+It’s a private performance – in a home, gallery, studio or other private location – which is by-invitation-only.
 In some very special occasions, artists will host salons in their own private studios.

-To imagine what it might be like, consider a mashup between a ‘Command Performance,’ an intimate house concert, a VIP event and an exclusive backstage pass.
-It’s a chance to get a closer-than-the-front-row experience with an artist.
+To imagine what an “Artist Salon” might be like, consider a mashup between a ‘Command Performance,’ an intimate and very upscale house concert, a VIP event and an exclusive backstage pass.
+It’s a chance to get a closer-than-the-front-row experience with an artist you admire.

 How do you Host an Artist salon?

-When you host a salon, you open your home and provide space, seating, lighting, refreshments for the guests – and you’re the go-to person for communication, directions, parking, etc. You guarantee the artist’s salon fee – and then it’s up to you whether you want to simply offer the event as an exclusive event for your guests or request donations.
-An artist salon presentation is usually 45 – 90 minutes long – and the host collaborates on the length with the artist.
+When you host a salon in your home, you open your home and provide space, seating, lighting, refreshments for the guests – and you’re the go-to person for communication, directions, parking, etc. You guarantee the artist’s salon fee – and then it’s up to you whether you want to simply offer the event as an exclusive event for your guests or request donations.

-How do you get to attend an Artist Salon?
+How do you get invited to an Artist Salon?

 To attend an artist-salon you need to be personally invited in most cases, likely by the artist or the host.
 If you’re a fan of a particular artist you can also sometimes get on the list for invitations to their own Salons.

 The best way to get to attend is to host one yourself (or get someone who loves you very much to host one for you!)